Prince Bagdasarian

-Prince Bagdasarian is an American film director, screenwriter, and editor.
+Prince Bagdasarian (born January 26, 1984) is an American film director, screenwriter, and editor.
 His directorial debut feature film "Abstraction", garnered various awards at festivals and was released in the United States by Breaking Glass Pictures in 2015.

 Education and career

 Bagdasarian was born and raised in Los Angeles, California.
 At the age of 10, he began performing magic and stage illusions with his younger sister Rose Bagdasarian.
 Together, they appeared on a variety of television shows in the 90's, and were featured in magazines and newspapers, such as the magic industry's Genii.

 As Bagdasarian's interest in the entertainment industry grew, his fondness of filmmaking grew.
 While attending film school, he began investing his annual earnings from a part-time job into camera gear and his short films.

 In the early 2000s, he formed his production company, "PIB Productions", directing music videos for independent artists in Los Angeles and later assistant directing and editing some episodes of the television series, "The Jazzspel with Eric J" on The Word Network.

 From 2004 to 2009, Bagdasarian worked on over a hundred feature films, in a variety of film production and post-production departments, from visual effects to digital intermediate and editorials.
 Bagdasarian was credited on such films as Sylvester Stallone's "Rambo" and Werner Herzog's "Bad Lieutenant."

 In 2010, Bagdasarian co-directed the behind the scenes documentary for the feature film, "Closure", which rapidly gained the interest and shoutouts from industry professionals such as "David Goyer."